DanielPNewman/DanielPNewman.github.io/index.md

 Below is a little personal info, and my blog can be found in the menu (top left corner).

-I am interested in data, the human brain, psychology, financial markets, economics and general data science methods.
+I am interested in data, the human brain, psychology, markets, economics and data science.
 I enjoy understanding problems and opportunities, hypothesis formation and testing, feature engineering & using predictive modelling to help craft innovative solutions.

 I currently work as a Data Scientist, using modelling and machine learning to create efficiencies and business value.